 - You may be asked for a passphrase.
 It's a good idea to set (and keep a record of) a passphrase if you want to, but it's not compulsory.
 Just press Enter, if you do not want to set a passphrase.

 - You can now navigate to the file in which your keys are saved, and:

 - Copy the public key to paste it to Leapsome's integration setup page in the next step.

 - Copy the private key to your HRIS or SFTP client setup side.
 Please contact your HRIS provider, if you're unsure where you can find that input screen.

 Important: Please don't share your private SSH key with anyone.
 Multiple key pairs can be generated so you can choose to have a private key per person/SFTP connection.

 2. Activate the integration

-Open Leapsome and navigate to Settings > Integrations > SFTP and click 'Enable the integration'.
+Open Leapsome as a (Super-) Admin and navigate to Settings > Integrations > SFTP and click 'Enable the integration'.
 Paste your SSH public key to the corresponding text field.
 Click 'Update & Synchronize'.